SDFIdk/DHM-docs/punktsky/forbered_lidar.md

 # Lidar preparations

-_This process handles all inhouse works, including reception check of data (before commencing geometric and classification checks)_
+_This process handles following inhouse works...:_

 * Pre-mission
 * Mission Management
 * Flight checks

-_Structure of data_

-_Data to/from Aerodata is stored on a common accessible location (presently stored on the m-drive)_

-_The sub-folders “FromSupplier” and “ToSupplier” works as inbox and outbox for all data delivered from/to the supplier.
+_Structure of data: Data to/from Aerodata is stored on a common accessible location (presently stored on the m-drive).
+The sub-folders “FromSupplier” and “ToSupplier” works as inbox and outbox for all data delivered from/to the supplier.
 In this way it can always be seen when and what data has been delivered.
-All subfolders starts with a data in the iso format (YYYYMMDD) so the can be sorted by date._

-_From here the data is later on copied to the relevant blocks_
+All subfolders starts with a date in the iso format (YYYYMMDD) so the can be sorted by date.
+From here the data is later on copied to the relevant blocks_

+_The result of this check is a screening of the dataset to ensure that it is worthwhile to proceed with further evaluation_

 **Pre-mission**